Tags: Teacher inquiry | BYOD | Middle primary | Primary |

 Year 3-4 students at South New Brighton School

-Knocking down a wall between the two 1960’s classrooms not only opened the space to one big room, it opened up the possibility for teachers to team teach.
+Knocking down a wall between the two 1960’s classrooms not only opened the space to one big room, but it also opened up the possibility for teachers to team teach.

 Student voice was a strong influence, with students commenting on how they learned better with this approach.